SoCFPGA-learning/SoCKit/Projects/3.0.LTC_connector_Loanio/README.md

 ### Considerations

 * If you want to compile this project, first of all open soc_system.qsys and generate HDL.
-* In loanio_control.v code It is described how everything is defined including pin locations and schematic signals to work with LoanIOs.
+* In rtl/loanio_control.v code It is described how everything is defined including pin locations and schematic signals to work with LoanIOs.

 ### Information